Curvature of the penis (Peyronie's disease)

 Prognosis

 Some men with Peyronie's disease improve without treatment.
 Other men have mild symptoms that can be tolerated.
-Because they do not interfere with sexual activity, these men may choose not to seek treatment.
+If the condition does not interfere with sexual activity or cause significant pain, many men may choose not to seek treatment.

 Only a minority of men eventually will require surgery.